jes/scamp-cpu/doc/SYSCALLS.md

 ### 0xfeee: copyfd(destfd, srcfd)

-    Return: the old mapping of fd, or -ERR on error
+    Return: the new fd, or -ERR on error
     Implemented: yes, but dubious
     Errors: BADFD

 Make `destfd` go to/from the same place as `srcfd`.
+If the passed `destfd` is negative, then a new fd will be allocated.

 By convention programs should take input from fd *0*, output to fd *1*, and send error messages to fd *2*.
 Fds *3..n* should be permanently mapped to serial ports, with fd *3* being the